-The Statement of Net Assets and the Statement of Activities - Cash Basis (pages 11 and 12) reflect how the Health District did financially during 2010, within the limitations of the cash basis of accounting.
+The Statement of Net Assets and the Statement of Activities - Cash Basis (pages 11 and 12) reflect how the Health District did financially during 2011, within the limitations of the cash basis of accounting.
 The Statement of Net Assets - Cash Basis presents the cash balances of the governmental activities of the Health District at year end.
 The Statement of Activities - Cash Basis compares disbursements with program receipts for each governmental activity.
 Program receipts include charges paid by the recipient of the program's goods or services and grants and contributions restricted to meeting the operational or capital requirements of a particular program.
 General receipts are all receipts not classified as program receipts.
 The comparison of disbursements with program receipts identifies how each governmental function draws from the Health District's general receipts.

 These statements report the Health District's cash position and the changes in cash position.
 Keeping in mind the limitations of the cash basis of accounting, you can think of these changes as one way to measure the Health District's financial health.
 Over time, increases or decreases in the Health District's cash position is one indicator of whether the Health District's financial health is improving or deteriorating.
-When evaluating the Health District's financial condition, you should also consider other non-financial factors as well such as the Health District's property tax base, the condition of the Health District's capital assets, the reliance on non-local financial resources for operations and the need for continued growth.
+When evaluating the Health District's financial condition, you should also consider other non-financial factors as well, such as the Health District's property tax base, the condition of the Health District's continued growth.